mraleph/mraleph.github.com/_posts/2013-03-28-why-asmjs-bothers-me.md

 Nope.
 OdinMonkey does not even speak JavaScript.
 It speaks a statically typed language that by chance looks like JavaScript.

 It can't allocate normal JavaScript objects or access normal JavaScript properties.
-No strings.
+No JavaScript strings.
 Only arithmetic and typed arrays (a single one actually with multiple views).
 It can't call arbitrary JavaScript functions, only those that you imported explicitly into your code, and it can only pass numbers into them and get a number out.

 Essentially OdinMonkey is a hammer that targets performance sweet spot that is narrower than anything we had before in JavaScript.
 It hits the spot perfectly but here is the catch, the first danger that I sense: *OdinMonkey is a hammer that will kill incentive to optimize JavaScript that humans write*.